screwdriver-cd/guide/docs/user-guide/local.md

 ## List of environment variables
 You can use the following environment variables in sd-local build.
-The default values whose value is showed as  '-' are same as Screwdriver.
-Please refer to [environment variables](environment-variables) in the details.
+The default values shown as  `-` are the same defaults as in production Screwdriver.
+Please refer to [environment variables](environment-variables) for more details.